Meeting Rooms

 Please call the library at 412-775-4700 or email us at phlibrary@pennhillslibrary.org for meeting room availability.

 Penn Hills Library (PHL) provides welcoming meeting room spaces to foster community and learning within the guidelines that accompany this policy.
-The meeting rooms are library resources that foster the education, amusement, engagement, and enjoyment of our community.
+The meeting rooms are library resources to promote the education, amusement, engagement, and enjoyment of our community.

-The purpose of the Library’s meeting rooms is to provide space for library programs and events; to fulfill the Library’s role as a community center where the public can attend informational, educational, and cultural events; and to champion the principles of intellectual freedom by providing a forum for the free exchange of ideas.
+The purpose of the Library’s meeting rooms is to: provide space for library programs and events; to fulfill the Library’s role as a community pillar where the public can attend informational, educational, and cultural events; and to champion the principles of intellectual freedom by providing a forum for the free exchange of ideas.

 PHL subscribes to the American Library Association Bill of Rights which states: “Libraries which make exhibit spaces and meeting rooms available to the public they serve should make such facilities available on an equitable basis, regardless of the beliefs or affiliations of individuals or groups requesting their use.”